 1. Nina Simone

-She began piano at age 5 and received an interview with the Curtis Institute of Music in 1950.
+She began piano at around age three and received an interview with the Curtis Institute of Music in 1950.
 After being rejected, Simone was offered work at the Midtown Bar and Grill.
 It was here she began to sing and changed her name.

 2. Ronnie Milsap

-His first hit, “I Hate You” went to number 10 on the charts.
+His first hit, “I Hate You,” was released in 1973 and ranked in the top 10 of country music charts.
+His career shot up in the mid-1970s, scoring a string of #1 hits.
 Then in 1981, he produced his top hit, “There’s No Gettin’ Over Me.”

 3. Jermaine Dupri

-In 1989, Dupri produced an entire album, finding his talent as a producer and songwriter and in 1992 he started his own label So So Def Records.
+In 1989, Dupri produced an entire album, finding his talent as a producer and songwriter.
+As a testament to his passion and sheer talent in music, he started his own label in 1993, So So Def Records.

 4. George Clinton

+Around the early ’60s, Clinton developed his talents as a songwriter and worked for Motown Records.
 As the seventies began, Clinton rebranded, yet again.
 This time he created a collective of musicians.
-It was called The Parliament-Funkadelic Collective.
+It was called The Parliament-Funkadelic Collective, a nod to his earlier group.

-In the late seventies, the Collective had several hit songs and in 1997, Clinton was inducted into the Rock and Roll Hall of Fame and received the Grammy Lifetime Achievement Award.
+The Collective (regarded separately as the Parliament and Funkadelic) released several successful albums in the 1980s through the early 2000s.
+In 1997, Clinton was inducted into the Rock and Roll Hall of Fame and received the Grammy Lifetime Achievement Award two years later.

 5. Loudon Wainwright III

-As a master musician, Wainwright has a talent for vocals, guitar, piano, banjo, percussion, and even the ukulele and is known for his work in the folk, rock and roll, and blues genres.
+As a master musician, Wainwright has a talent for vocals, guitar, piano, banjo, percussion, and even the ukulele.
+He is also known for his work in the folk, rock and roll, and blues genres.

 6. Ben Folds

 Folds’ interest in music began at age nine.
-He learned entirely by ear and continued to pursue music in college.
+He learned entirely by ear and continued to pursue music in college at the Frost School of Music (University of Miami), and then at the University of North Carolina.

-Folds discovered solo success in 2001 and went on to release three studio albums and achieved crossover success.
-Recently, he produced a compilation combining pop and classical music.
+Folds discovered solo success in 2001 and went on to release four studio albums, which achieved crossover success.
+He has also explored a career in music production.

 7. Maceo Parker